c-mart/smog/planning.md

 - Manual forms now, WTForms later

 ## Tests to write
-- Test trying to load an unpublished post by its permalink

 ## Todo
+- Test for use of slugify, ensure permalinks are cleaned up
 - Think about issues that should be fixed before this "ships" (i.e. is used for my blog)
-- How do deal with H1?
-Single-post page has post title as H1.
-Multiple-post page has blog title as H1.
 - Center images inside posts?
-- Strip non-alphanumeric characters from permalinks
-- Get rid of green in CSS
-- H2 in post title and in post body look the same, they should be different
+- H2 in post title and in post body look the same, they should be different?
 - CRUD users, let users change password
-- How should I handle posting with special characters in title and no permalink field?
 - Render description in HTML somewhere.
 Consider separate template for showing single post with meta tag
 - Handle "next" for login
-- Preview?
 - Post type can be post (shown serially in date order) or static page (shown in nav)
 - Mitigate XSS and CSRF
 - create_edit_post() does a LOT. would it be better to split this into multiple views?
+- Make form fields light on dark

-x Published checkbox should be true by default x Relationship between users and posts.
+x How should I handle posting with special characters in title and no permalink field? x Get rid of green in CSS x Strip non-alphanumeric characters from permalinks x Test trying to load an unpublished post by its permalink x How do deal with H1?
+Single-post page has post title as H1.
+Multiple-post page has blog title as H1. x Published checkbox should be true by default x Relationship between users and posts.
 Each post has an "author". x Database migration to expand schema, add an "author" field to posts